radeklat/settings-doc/README.md

 ## Adding more information

 You can add any extra field parameters to the settings.
-By default, `settings-doc` will utilise the default value, whether the parameter is required or optional, description, example value and list of possible values:
+By default, `settings-doc` will utilise the default value, whether the parameter is required or optional, description, example value, and list of possible values:

 ```python
 from pydantic import BaseSettings, Field